wyhaines/crypt-isaac/README.md

 http://burtleburtle.net/bob/rand/isaac.html

-This is a pure Ruby implementation of the algorithm.
-It is reasonably fast for a pure Ruby implementation.
-On an 800Mhz PIII computer running Ruby 1.8.2, and while the machine is also serving as general desktop, the library seems to consistently generate between 15000 and 16000 random numbers per second.
+This is a pure Ruby implementation of the algorithm, but it is reasonably fast.

+When originally written, running on Ruby 1.8.2 under a venerable 800Mhz PIII Linux system, it could do 15000 to 16000 numbers per second.
+On Ruby 2.2.3, running on a basic Digital Ocean VM, it can generate close to 800000 random integers per second.

-Ruby uses the Mersenne Twister as its PRNG, and while this the Twister is a fast PRNG that produces highly random numbers, it is not strong for cryptographic purposes, nor is it suitable when one needs multiple independent streams of random numbers.
+Ruby uses the Mersenne Twister as its PRNG, and while this algorithm is a fast PRNG that produces highly random numbers, it is not strong for cryptographic purposes, nor is it suitable when one needs multiple independent streams of random numbers.
 Crypt::ISAAC is suitable for either purpose.

 ## Installation